RxSwiftCommunity/RxController/document/chapter5-view.md

 viewModel.name ~> nameView.rx.name
 ```

+Here, like the reactive extension in the view controller,
-**Reactive extension is recommended to bind data for a customized view.**
+**reactive extension is recommended to bind data for a customized view.**
 For this purpose, it better to create a binder in the reactive extension .

 ```swift